erayyildiz/sent2vec/README.md

 # sent2vec
 Python/Keras program for generating both sentence embeddings and word embeddings jointly.
-For Turkish text.
-Moify tokenize function for other languages.
+Impelemented for Turkish text only.
+Modify tokenize function for other languages.
 > In Progress

 **Paper:**